-The performance of Atrex across is entirely dependent upon the hardware and operating system involved.
+The performance of Atrex is heavily dependent upon the hardware and operating system involved.
 As Atrex is a data intensive application, performance problems of any component of the computer, operating system, or the network can have a big impact on the performance of Atrex.

 The following are some suggestions on steps that you can take or items that you can look at in order to improve the Atrex performance.